StephenELevy/PyBer_Analysis/README.md

   2. The "Suburban" city type has "Total Fare by City Type" values that fall between those of the "Urban" and "Rural" city types.

 ## Deliverable 1 "Total Fares" and Deliverable 2 "Total Fare by City Type" show corresponding patterns.

+## Recommendations"
+  1. Determining the weekly or monthly "Average Total Fares per Driver" would provide driver revenue information.
+  2. Determining the weekly or monthly "Average Total Expense per Driver" such as gas, oil changes, brakes, and depreciation would provide driver cost information.
+  3. Determine "Average Profit per Driver" to see if business model is sustainable.
+Then increase or decrease the number of drivers accordingly.